 At Anastopoulo Law Firm, we provide free consultations all day, every day to help people learn about what our Greenville nursing home abuse lawyer can do when representing them.
 Moreover, we want to hear about your family member’s experience at the nursing home and help you build a case for compensation.

 Don’t Wait to Take Action Against a Negligent Caretaker or Facility

 If your loved one experienced physical, sexual, emotional or financial abuse at a nursing home, it’s important to act quickly if you plan to seek compensation.
 As with any personal injury case, nursing home abuse cases must adhere to the state’s statute of limitations for filing a lawsuit.

 In South Carolina, S.C.
 Ann. § 15-3-530 generally gives you three years to initiate a civil suit against a nursing home.
-The timeline begins either from the date you discovered the abuse or the date the abuse occurred, based on the details of the case.
+The timeline begins either from the date you discovered the abuse or the date the abuse occurred.
+This is based on the details of the case.

-For a free legal consultation with a nursing home abuses lawyer serving Greenville, call (800) 777-7777
+For a free legal consultation with a nursing home abuse lawyer serving Greenville, call (800) 777-7777

 How Anastopoulo Law Firm Handles Nursing Home Abuse Cases in Greenville